Gbemiga/Buy-Buy-Sales-Analysis/README.md

 ## Overview of the Project

-Github: This contains all the images used in this project
+BuyBuy Images: This contains all the images used in this project

 Read.me: This is the introductry part of the project. it provides all the information of the project.